BleakBluets/BaiGfe/README.md

 # BaiGfe

-Remove mandatory login for GeForce Experience - v3.27.0.112
+Remove mandatory login for GeForce Experience

+Works as of version 3.27.0.120

 ## How to Remove Mandatory Login